direktiv/direktiv.github.io/docs/environment/git.md

 For various reasons you may need to update the settings of a mirror.
 Whether it's to change which branch or commit it's referencing, or to update your credentials.
 All of this is supported.
 For convenience, Direktiv will only apply changes to settings you ask it to, anything else will remain unchanged.
 This means for example that you can swap from branch `v1.0.x` to `v1.1.x` without resupplying your SSH keys if you want to.

-## Modifying the Contents of a Local Mirror

-Under normal circumstances a mirror is meant to be managed by Direktiv, and the remote repository being referenced is considered an absolute source of truth.
-For this reason, everything within a mirror is normally kept in a read-only state.
-If you want to make temporary changes to a local mirror for any reason you will need to set it as writable first.

-As long as the mirror is writable all syncing is blocked.
-You should remember to relinquish control back to Direktiv by setting the mirror as read-only as soon as possible.
-Note that Direktiv does not push any changes to the remote repository for you, so any changes you have made will be discarded the next time the mirror is synced.

 ## Repository Contents

 ### Directory